jremenyi1/Python_Projects/Customer_Analytics_DataPreparation_for_Modelling/README.md

 If you call .info() or .memory_usage() methods on ds_jobs and ds_jobs_transformed after you've preprocessed it, you should notice a substantial decrease in memory usage.

 ## Result
-The memory usage substatially decreased from 2.0+MB to 69.1kB after preprocessing.
+The memory usage substatially decreased from 2.0+MB to 69.1kB after preprocessing the data for modeling.

 ## Files in the Repository
 - Jupyter Notebook - notebook.ipynb